Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data, released for financial year ending June 2023, indicates Aldgate - Stirling SA2 had a median income of $62,222 and an average income of $87,511 among taxpayers.
-These figures are among the highest in Australia, compared to Greater Adelaide's median of $54,808 and average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year ending June 2023, current estimates would be approximately $67,698 (median) and $95,212 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Aldgate - Stirling rank highly nationally, between the 78th and 83rd percentiles.
-The earnings profile shows that 29.9% of residents (5,651 people) fall into the $1,500 - $2,999 weekly income bracket, aligning with regional levels where this cohort represents 31.8%.
-Notably, 36.9% of residents exceed $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 88.7% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+As per AreaSearch's latest postcode level ATO data released for FY-23, the Aldgate - Stirling SA2's median income among taxpayers is $62,222, with an average of $87,511.
+This is among the highest in Australia, and compares to Greater Adelaide's median of $54,808 and average of $66,852.
+Based on Wage Price Index growth of 8.8% since FY-23, current estimates would be approximately $67,698 (median) and $95,212 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes all rank highly in Aldgate - Stirling, between the 78th and 83rd percentiles nationally.
+The earnings profile shows the $1,500 - 2,999 bracket dominates with 29.9% of residents (5,651 people), aligning with regional levels where this cohort likewise represents 31.8%.
+Higher earners represent a substantial presence with 36.9% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+After housing costs, residents retain 88.7% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income